top of page

 Originating in area of the Philippines, honey bees find themselves surrounded by floral abundance with a rise in temperate climates.
 They propagate like mad and quickly spread.
 As people grow more aware of the sweet ambrosia, bee domestication soon follows.

 Artworks of humans collecting honey from wild bees date c.
 10,000 years ago.
 Early people learn how to attract bees with artificial hives in hollow logs, boxes, pottery or baskets.
-There are 7-11 recognized honeybee species with abundant sub-species.
+There are 7 - 11 recognized honeybee species with about 43 sub-species.

 Honey bees have five eyes.
 The two obvious compound eyes see shapes.
-Three small eyes at the top of the head detect light and shadow.
-One small eye is connected to flight.
-Insects such as ants who normally don't fly have four eyes, only two atop the head.
+Three eyes, tiny bumps at the top of the head, detect light and shadow.
+One of these eyes is connected to flight.
+Insects such as ants who normally don't fly, like ants, have only two eyes atop the head.

 Honey bees see outside the spectrum of humans.
 While humans see within the visible light spectrum, honey bees see into the ultra-violet spectrum.
 Some like the Asian giant honeybee (Apis dorsata) can differentiate colors even in low light.